GerardStarling/digital-writing-folio/exercises.md

 #### - What aspects of the remix are the same?

-The speed of the text transitions appear to be the same.
-The text itself appears to share the same source as well as the layout of the piece.
+The speed of the text transitions appear to be the same as well as the layout of the piece.

 #### - What aspects of the remix are different?